 Afternoon is free to enjoy the wonders of Ubud.

-Put on your special Balinese outfit to attend an exclusive Royal Palace tour
+Put on your special Balinese outfit to attend a private, exclusive Royal Palace tour

-& dinner at the Peliatan Palace.
+& dinner at the Peliatan Palace with the Prince of Peliatan.
 Over dinner, you’ll have the opportunity to

 ask the Prince questions about Bali’s traditional culture as well as

 DAY 5: Rice-Paddy Herbal Walk, Jungle Spa, Balinese Dance Performance